rteoym-ibm/rteoym-ibm.github.io/_posts/2020-3-21-Seattle-AirBnB-Data-Exploration.md

 Cluster 7 has lots of reviews, can be instantly booked with moderate cancellation policy, and lower cleaning fees.

 Cluster 3 is all about the rental place - number of bedrooms, how many people it can accomodate, number of beds/bathrooms, and how many guests are included in the rental price.

+##Acknowledgement

+This dataset is part of Airbnb Inside, and the original source can be found [here](http://insideairbnb.com/get-the-data.html).
+The dataset is made available under a [Creative Commons CC0 1.0 Universal (CC0 1.0) "Public Domain Dedication"](http://creativecommons.org/publicdomain/zero/1.0/) license.